larswaechter/schlaumeier/README.md

  Found libarchive 3.6.2 zlib/1.2.13 liblzma/5.2.9 bz2lib/1.0.8 liblz4/1.9.4 libzstd/1.5.2
  Found libcurl/7.87.0 OpenSSL/3.0.8 zlib/1.2.13 brotli/1.0.9 zstd/1.5.2 libidn2/2.3.4 libpsl/0.21.2 (+libidn2/2.3.4) libssh2/1.10.0 nghttp2/1.52.0
 ```

+Unfortunately, the changes between the individual Tesseract versions do not make a consistent testing easy.
+There exist some [tests](https://github.com/larswaechter/schlaumeier/blob/main/tests.py), but most of them are currently commented out, because the texts are not recognized as expected on some systems, like in the GitHub Actions pipeline for example.

 ## 🖥️ Setup